CBS News and Stations

 CBS News and Stations is a division of the CBS Entertainment Group unit of Paramount Skydance Corporation that owns and operates a group of American television stations along with CBS News.
-As of January 2021, the division owned 28 stations: 15 are the core stations of the CBS television network, two are affiliates of The CW, ten are independent stations, and one is a primary-channel affiliate of the digital subchannel network Start TV.
-As of January 2018. it maintained a half-interest in Start TV, which was co-owned with Weigel Broadcasting.
+As of January 2021, the division owned 28 stations: 15 are the core stations of the CBS television network (Including those in locations such as New York, Los Angeles, Chicago, Detroit, Dallas, San Francisco, Boston, Miami, Philadelphia, Atlanta, among others), two are affiliates of The CW, ten are independent stations, and one is a primary-channel affiliate of the digital subchannel network Start TV, located in Indianapolis.
+As of January 2018, it maintained a half-interest in Start TV, which was co-owned with Weigel Broadcasting.

 CBS began its television operations on July 1, 1941, with its initial owned-and-operated station, WCBS-TV (then known as WCBW) in New York City.
 Other owned-and-operated stations were acquired through an ownership stake or outright purchase instead of being built by the network.
 The Westinghouse Electric Corporation's purchase of CBS in 1995 then merged the network's owned-and-operated stations with those of Westinghouse Broadcasting (Group W).
 With the subsequent 2000 merger with Viacom, the CBS-owned stations were combined with Viacom's Paramount Stations Group to form the Viacom Television Stations Group.
 The group was then renamed CBS Television Stations in 2006, and later CBS News and Stations in 2021.